 Red berries and fruits are packed with antioxidants.
 Whether you include these delicious sweet treats into your pies, side dishes, atop a salad or main dishes these fruits can protect your eyes from conditions as well as help with vision loss or changes in vision.
 Adding cranberry sauce, a slice of cherry pie, or some berries as an appetizer can boost your eyesight.

 This Thanksgiving whether you spend it with friends and family around the table, on the couch watching the football game, relaxing, or prepping for Black Friday, be sure you take part in that beneficial Thanksgiving feast.
 A healthy diet rich in the right vitamins and minerals can help keep your eyes healthy, but remember moderation is key for your overall health.
-Diet isn’t enough for your eyesight, so boost your vision this holiday season with a comprehensive eye exam.
+Diet isn’t enough for your eyesight, so boost your vision this holiday season with a comprehensive eye exam for our Las Vegas Optometrists.
 Contact us at Optic Gallery today to schedule your appointment.